 I love the idea of working remotely for a small to mid-sized company, getting to share my creative gifts, work with a team of people who share the same mission as me, and…of course…get paid to do so!

-Of course, there are the traditional online spots like LinkedIn.com, Indeed.com, and Glassdoor.com where you can find a remote job.
-However, there are also some other pretty cool online spots that feature remote job opportunities–that's what I'll be sharing here.
+However, there are also some other pretty cool online spots that feature remote job opportunities–and that's what I'll be sharing here.

-I'm sharing the sites that I have come across recently.
+I'm sharing the remote job sites that I have come across recently.
 If you know of others, feel free to leave a comment and share your knowledge!

 What I like most about this site is that ALL the jobs are remote positions.
 Job categories include programming, design, business and management, sales and marketing, product design and more!